hiveot/hiveot.github.io/index.md

 ```
 1. STG's MUST support provisioning of Secured Things and capture the Thing Description (TD).

-2. STG's MUST relay actions and other inputs as described in the TD to provisioned Secured Things.
+2. STG's MUST relay actions from users with sufficient authorization to Secured Things as described in their TD.

-1. STG's MUST implement [the directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory).
-This is the means for Things to discovery the Gateway and publish their TD.
+3. STG's MUST forward the TD for provisioned things to a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory).
+This is the means for consumers to discover things.

-2. STG's CAN support extensions such as a web server for consumers.
+The directory service can be provided with the STG or the STG can be configured to forward TD's to an external directory service.

-3. STG's CAN be configured to push one or more 'Exposed Things' in its directory to another STG acting as an intermediary.
+4. STG's CAN be configured to push one or more 'Exposed Things' in its directory to another STG acting as an intermediary.
 For example to push information from Things to a cloud hosted gateway.
 The receiving STG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.

-4. STG's MUST have the ability for [post-manufacturing updates of itself, script or related data](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
-The authenticity of security patches MUST be verified before they are applied.
+5. STG's MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
+The authenticity of security updates MUST be verified before they are applied.

-5. STG Manufacturers MUST make security patches available for the duration of the support period of the gateway.
+6. Commercial STG Manufacturers MUST make security patches available for the duration of the support period of the gateway.
 The security update interval for minor to intermediate vulnerabilities MUST be 6 months or less.
 After being notified of a severe vulnerability, a security patch MUST be made available within a month of notification.
 (TODO, adhere to common definitions of minor, intermediate and severe vulnerabilities)

-6. Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
+Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
 It MUST have the ability to disable automatic updates and use manual updates.
 ```

 ## Secured Thing Gateway Discovery